 However, you have the right to waive a jury trial in criminal cases in Los Angeles in favor of a bench trial, which is a trial where the judge alone decides the verdict.
-In most cases, you probably don't want to waive your right to a jury trial, but there are some situations where it would make sense..
+In most cases, you probably don't want to waive your right to a jury trial, but there are some situations where it would make sense.
+For instance, if your case involves complex legal issues that a jury might struggle to understand or if the evidence is particularly technical and would be better evaluated by a judge, then waiving a jury trial might be a good strategy.

 Reviewing Strategy With Your Criminal Defense Lawyer

-Now, of course, there are cases where having the judge decide the issue is the best for your client and the only way to really determine that is if you sit down with your attorney and you figure out exactly what the issues are in the case.
-In other words, what is the finder-of-fact or the jury going to have to find in order for your position to be won — in order for your position to be successful.
+Now, of course, there are cases where having the judge decide the issue is the best for your client, and the only way to really determine that is if you sit down with your attorney and figure out exactly what the issues are in the case.
+In other words, what is the finder-of-fact or the jury going to have to find in order for your position to be won — in order for your position to be successful?

-Once you make that determination, then you can figure out who's in the best position from your perspective to be the trier of fact, to listen to the evidence and to make the ultimate decision whether your client is innocent or guilty of a particular charge or charges.
-Most of the time it's going to be a jury.
-If it is a judge, it's usually going to probably be some sort of a legal issue.
+Once you make that determination, then you can figure out who's in the best position from your perspective to be the trier of fact, to listen to the evidence, and to make the ultimate decision whether your client is innocent or guilty of a particular charge or charges.
+Most of the time, it's going to be a jury.
+If it is a judge, it's usually going to be some sort of a legal issue probably.

-You also have to realize that just because you might want a judge to hear the case versus a jury, the prosecutors may not want that.
+You also have to realize that just because you might want a judge to hear the case versus a jury, the prosecutors may want something else.
 The prosecutors who represent the People of the State of California also have the right to have a jury trial.
-So, when it comes to a criminal case, if a defendant has a right to have a jury trial, so does the prosecutor.
+So, when it comes to a criminal case, if a defendant has a right to have a jury trial, does the prosecutor?

 In order to waive a jury and have a judge decide the case, we call that a court trial.
-What you're going to have to have is both the prosecutor and the defense attorney for the defendant agreeing to have that court trial and the defendant is going to have to be admonished that they're giving up the right to have a jury trial.
+What you're going to have to have is both the prosecutor and the defense attorney for the defendant agreeing to have that court trial.
+This agreement is usually formalized in a written document.
+The defendant is going to have to be admonished that they're giving up the right to have a jury trial.
+This admonishment is a formal warning from the judge, ensuring the defendant understands the implications of their decision.

 They're actually going to have to agree to it on the criminal record so they don't have some sort of an appeal later, saying they got cheated.
 A judge should never have decided the case.
 We should have let a jury decide that case.